aponamarev/CarND-MPC-Project/README.md

 epsi - defined as orientation error and being calculated as: epsi = atan( f'(x(t+1)) ) - psi(t+1).
 Where f'( x(t+1) ) is a derivative of trajectory curve

 The corresponding code can be found in **MPC.cpp - lines 78 to 113**.

+### Timestep Length and Elapsed Duration (N & dt)

+MPC is highly sensitive to the settings of various components of cost function as well as dt and N.
+**dt** - was set based on the observed average duration of the algorithm update.
+The duration of algorithm update varies significantly.
+At the number of steps (N) equal to 10, the duration of an update took between 20 to 30 milliseconds, averaging at 25 milliseconds.
+N - the number of steps is the main driver of the computational cost associated with the algorithm.
+Therefore, the N was set based on the length of projected trajectory.
+The best behavior was achieved using 10 steps.

+### Data preprocessing steps

+x,y, and psi observations were preprocessed with the inverse of homogenious transform to convert observations from a map coordinate system into a car coordinate system.
+Velocity value was converted from mph to meters per second.
+The overall trajectory was calculated by fitting 3rd-degree polynomial function onto waypoints (transformed into car coordinate system) provided by a simulator/path planning block.

+The corresponding code can be found in main.cpp, lines 92-102.

 ---
 ## Dependencies